 If you are a UK homeowner, you must decide what to do with your property before going abroad.
 Even if you could afford to, simply leaving it empty could be in breach of your mortgage agreement and may invalidate your household insurance.
 Also, you will likely have to pay council tax despite your property being empty.
-Even worse, the rate of council tax payable once a property has been empty for one year can be increased by up to 100% (200% if empty for five years).
+Even worse, the rate of council tax payable once a property situated in England has been empty for one year can be increased by up to 100% (up to 200% if the property is empty for five years).
 Each council can set its own charges and discounts, so you need to check what applies to your property.
+In Scotland there is also an increase of up to 100% after a property is empty for one year, but in Wales it is an increase of up to 300%.